top of page

 All sections of the admission application must be submitted even if there is no relevant data to provide.
 I brought in explicit actions to ensure that applicants are aware when they are submitting any sections without data.

-Information - providing clarity and tranparency
+Information - bringing clarity and transparency

 1. Clearly visible application status and pending items